cruncha-cruncha/zork1-compiler/LANG.md

 <SYNTAX EAT NEAREST OBJECT>
 ```

 `OBJECT` has special meaning in a syntax.
 It will match any object in the player or current room (nested at any depth), based on the object's `AKA` (see earlier).
 So if there's candy in the current room, and the user enters command `EAT NEAREST CANDY`, this syntax will match.
-If there's no candy in the room or in the player, the syntax will not match, and the action handler won't execute.
+If there's no candy in the player or in the room, the syntax will not match, and the action handler won't execute.
+The parser looks for instances first in the player, then in the current room.

 It's possible to not define an action handler and still execute code if the command matches, by using an object handler.

 ```
 <EAT CANDY ()